Dental Crowns for Baby Teeth

 Dental Crowns for Baby Teeth - Dental World | Marietta, GA

-Primary (baby) teeth serve a number of important roles in the oral cavity before they are replaced by permanent ones.
-However, baby teeth might become damaged ahead of time.
+Primary (baby) teeth serve several vital roles in the oral cavity before they are replaced by permanent teeth.
+However, baby teeth may become damaged prematurely.
 Minor carious lesions or damages can be restored with modern filling materials.
 But when a tooth filling is not an option, dentists recommend placing dental crowns.

 A dentist may suggest the use of dental crowns in the following situations.

-• Teeth have been significantly affected by damage (two or more walls are destroyed by cavities).
-Large dental fillings are unable to withstand chewing force, leading to frequent chips and cracks in the dental tissue that have to be treated.
+• Teeth have been significantly affected by damage (cavities destroy two or more walls).
+Large dental fillings are often unable to withstand the chewing force, leading to frequent chips and cracks in the dental tissue that require treatment.
 The crown helps to save a badly decayed primary tooth until its replacement.
 Primary incisors fall out at 6-8 years old, canines at 8-10 years old, and molars at 9-12 years old.

 • Recurrent caries.
 The crown is made to fit tightly over the tooth.
 This prevents harmful bacteria from re-entering.

 • The child has pulpitis.
 This is the most common indication for placing a crown.
-It helps to preserve the maximum amount of tissue and protect a damaged tooth from injuries and chips.
+It helps preserve the maximum amount of tissue and protect a damaged tooth from further injury and chips.

-• Enamel hypoplasia is a condition, which makes teeth brittle and fragile.
+• Enamel hypoplasia is a condition that makes teeth brittle and fragile.

 • Teeth grinding (bruxism) often occurs during sleep.